carolineschnapp/learnings/README.md

 `git checkout master` # Go to your local master branch.
 Terminal will spit "Already on 'master'" if you're already there.

-`git diff origin/master..master` # Optional.
-Check if other folks have done things to the remote master branch since last time you fetched changes.

-`git pull` # Non-optional if the last command showed that stuff happened.
-Always a good idea before you create a new branch amiright.
+`git pull` # Always do that before you create a new branch amiright.

 `git checkout -b my-new-branch` # This will create a new branch with name my-new-branch and move to it.